Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 San Luis Rey

-Just 4 miles inland of downtown Oceanside lays San Luis Rey, which is the biggest of California’s Spanish Missions.
+Just 4 miles inland of downtown Oceanside lies San Luis Rey, the biggest of California’s Spanish Missions.
 This area encapsulates many of the residential communities that preserve its history and community feel.

 Nearby towns and residential living communities include North Valley, Ivey Ranch, Camp Pendleton, Guajome, and Tri-City.
 Discover all the micro areas while you’re in San Luis Rey and inland Oceanside or hop on the freeway to check out surrounding activities.